Emerging Leader 2018 - 2019

-Alister will focus on Indigenous health and human rights issues and collaborate with Indigenous experts from around the world.
+Alister will focus on First Nations health and human rights issues and collaborate with First Nations experts from around the world.
 He held at seminar at The University of Melbourne on Tuesday 20 November 2018 titled US Indigenous Health Systems: Promises and Pitfalls presented by Karen Diver the Inaugural Faculty Fellow, College of St Scholastica, Duluth, Minnesota.

-In 2019 Alister he designed and developed a treaty booklet outlining the ancestors, clans, and country of all the Aboriginal tribes in Victoria and is also a Member of the Victorian First Peoples’Assembly.
+In 2019 Alister designed and developed a treaty booklet outlining the ancestors, clans, and country of all the First Nations tribes in Victoria and is also a Member of the Victorian First Peoples’Assembly.